Diffeological Coarse Moduli Spaces of Stacks over Manifolds: From Concrete Sheaves to Sheaves to Stacks

-\begin{remark}[Diffeological Coarse Moduli Space]\labell{r:coarse moduli space} As noted in \hypref{r:YonedaExt}{Remark}, the functor $\int:\csheaves\to\stacks$ is an extension of the Yoneda embedding of manifolds into stacks and, as shown in \hypref{t:coarse adj}{Theorem}, the functor $\coarse$ is a left adjoint to this extension.
-Hence, following the nomenclature of Hepworth (see \cite[Section 2]{hepworth:morse}), we will call the image of a stack $\mathcal{X}$ under $\coarse$ {\em the diffeological coarse moduli space of $\mathcal{X}$}.
-We avoid the term {\em coarse moduli space} simply because this term should be reserved for objects in the underlying site of a stack, while $\coarse(\mathcal{X})$ need not be a manifold in general. \end{remark}
+\begin{remark}[Diffeological Coarse Moduli Space]\labell{r:coarse moduli space} As noted in \cref{r:YonedaExt}, the functor $\int\colon\csheaves\to\stacks$ is an extension of the Yoneda embedding of manifolds into stacks and, as shown in \cref{t:coarse adj}, the functor $\coarse$ is a left adjoint to this extension.
+This justifies our reference to $\coarse(\calX)$ as the diffeological coarse moduli space of the stack $\calX$, following the nomenclature of Hepworth (see \cite[Section 2]{hepworth:morse}).
+We append the adjective ``diffeological'' to ``coarse moduli space'' as a standard coarse moduli space should be an object in the underlying site of a stack, but $\coarse(\mathcal{X})$ need not be a manifold in general. \end{remark}